MicrosoftDocs/PowerShell-Docs/reference/5.0/Microsoft.PowerShell.Core/Providers/FileSystem-Provider/Set-Content-for-FileSystem.md

 |Accept Pipeline Input?|false|
 |Accept Wildcard Characters?|false|

-### \-Stream \<string\>
+### -Stream <string\>
  Creates or replaces the content in the specified alternate data stream.
-If the stream does not yet exist, [Set\-Content](assetId:///a8b56d7e-cebd-4049-9184-62926ef448e2) creates it.
+If the stream does not yet exist, [Set-Content](..\..\..\Microsoft.PowerShell.Management\Set-Content.md) creates it.
 Enter the stream name.
 Wildcards are not supported.

- Stream is a dynamic parameter that the FileSystem provider adds to the [Set\-Content](assetId:///a8b56d7e-cebd-4049-9184-62926ef448e2) cmdlet.
+ Stream is a dynamic parameter that the FileSystem provider adds to the [Set-Content](..\..\..\Microsoft.PowerShell.Management\Set-Content.md) cmdlet.
 This parameter works only in file system drives.

- You can use the [Set\-Content](assetId:///a8b56d7e-cebd-4049-9184-62926ef448e2) cmdlet to change the content of the Zone.Identifier alternate data stream.
+ You can use the [Set-Content](..\..\..\Microsoft.PowerShell.Management\Set-Content.md) cmdlet to change the content of the Zone.Identifier alternate data stream.
 However, it is not the recommended way to eliminate security checks that block files that are downloaded from the Internet.
-If you verify that a downloaded file is safe, use the Unblock\-File cmdlet.
+If you verify that a downloaded file is safe, use the Unblock-File cmdlet.

  This parameter is introduced in Windows PowerShell 3.0.